gennadiy-gaysha/portfolio_project_2/README.md

     5. The page will refresh automatically and generate a link to your website.

 You can visit the deployed website  [here](https://gennadiy-gaysha.github.io/portfolio_project_2/index.html)

+## Cloning and Forking Repository
+To make changes to the code without affecting the original version stored in the repository you may create a local copy of the repository, through cloning and forking methods.

+### Cloning the Repository

+- Install Git on your local machine, if it is not already installed.
+- Navigate to the repository you want to clone in a web browser.
+- Click the "Clone or download" button and copy the repository's URL to your clipboard.
+- Open a terminal or command prompt on your local machine.
+- Change to the directory where you want to clone the repository.
+- Type the command `git clone https://github.com/gennadiy-gaysha/portfolio_project_2.git` and press enter.
+- Wait for the repository to download to your local machine.
+- Once the repository is downloaded, you can make changes to the code and use Git to manage and sync those changes with the original repository.

+### Forking the Repository

+- Navigate to the repository you want to fork in a web browser.
+- Click the "Fork" button in the top right corner of the page.
+- Select your account as the destination for the forked repository.
+- Wait for the repository to be forked to your account.
+- Once the repository is forked, you can clone it to your local machine using the steps above for cloning a repository.
+- You can make changes to the code and commit those changes to your forked repository.
+If you want to contribute those changes back to the original repository, you can create a pull request from your forked repository to the original repository.

+These instructions should help you create a local copy of a code repository using both cloning and forking methods, allowing you to make changes to the code and collaborate with other developers on the project.

 ## Credits